 Dear Sir/Madam,

-Wipro Technologies Limited; has a Master Professional Services Agreement (''MPSA'') with (Customer Name).
+Wipro Limited; has a Master Professional Services Agreement (''MPSA'') with (Customer Name).
 Our complex projects require the individuals expertise in the relevant technologies and domains which we understand is also an industry standard.
 The need to maintain and support our various projects requires a multi-level of professional skills which seeks qualified professionals from Wipro Technologies Limited.
 These service projects are for variable durations extending up to 36 months.
 However the length of the project is frequently reviewed and may be extended subject to final delivery of the project.

 In accordance with the Master Professional Services Agreement, between [Customer name] and Wipro [EMPLOYEE] will be working on a temporary basis in the capacity of [LCA designation] (please make sure the LCA designation matches to the application initiated in IMS ) Wipro on an assignment at the [Customer name] location at [STREET, CITY, STATE, ZIP